Move

 Each neighbourhood structure defines its own moves that are generated

-by move generators such as moves
+by move generators such as moves and are used by the operator

-to implement the changes to the solution.
+apply to implement the changes to the solution.
 Hence, we need a

 neighbourhood structure.